farminf/pannellum-react/README.md

 | autoRotate   | Number  | 0       | rotation speed in degrees per second.
 Positive is counter-clockwise, and negative is clockwise. |
 | mouseZoom    | Boolean | true    | Enables zoom control with mouse if true                                                         |
 | hotspotDebug | Boolean | false   | For debug pupose (finding correct point for hotspot)                                            |

+> if you are using chrome, try to keep muted true for autoplay.
 ************************************************